 Sheffield is served by 1 school, including 1 combined.
 The average ICSEA score is 921, which is below the national average of 1,000.
 Public transport access includes 1 bus stop.

-From an investment perspective, Sheffield offers a gross rental yield of 2.0%, rated as low yield.
+On the investment side, Gross rental yield sits at around 2.0% (low yield).
 Property prices are near the state median ($530K/$750K).
 The price-to-income ratio of 10.5x is considered stretched.
 House prices have moved +6.6% year-on-year.
+Population growth of +0.3% year-on-year points to stable demand fundamentals.
+Building approvals have changed +0% year-on-year, indicating steady development activity.